Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 The recipe details page consists of the recipe uploaded by the user displaying the title/image uploaded (if not a placeholder image, which is the same image as the hero image on the home page), description, ingredients and preparation steps.
 1

 ### About Fodmap
 The About Fodmap shoud be an informative site about the Fodmap diet.
 It consists of a presentation what Fodmaps are and why the diet could be beneficial when having IBS and sensitive stomach, with the same style as the welcome section on the home page.
-It then consists of two fileds with Low Fodmap and High Fodmap grocerys, the first in green to aware the user that this is the grocerys to choose, and the High Fodmap grocerys in red to implicit that these foods should be avoided.
+It then consists of an image illustrating the process when starting the Fodmap diet in order to first eat only low Fodmap diet and slowly try medium Fodmap grocerys in order to find out what grocerys that gives symptoms and in what portion sizes.
+After the image there comes two fileds with Low Fodmap and High Fodmap grocerys, the first in green to aware the user that this is the grocerys to choose, and the High Fodmap grocerys in red to implicit that these foods should be avoided.
+Information about the diet is mainly taken right from the Monash University, where the diet is "founded" and where scientific trials on different food has been performed.

 ### Register
 The user could register for an account by register a username, email (optional) and password